fetep/pencil/README.md

 From there you should be able to click around and see various interesting collections of graphs.

-With no options, pencil looks for ./pencil.yml as the default config file.
+With no options, pencil looks in the current directory for YAML files and loads them.

 You can bind to a specific port with -p PORT and specify a configuration directory with -d DIR.
 Other rack-related options will be added at some point